actions-marketplace-validations/libragen_libragen/packages/cli/README.md

 ### `config`

-Display current configuration and paths.
+Display current configuration and paths, including any project-local `.libragen/libraries` directories that would be used when querying.

 ```bash
 libragen config [options]